Skip to main content

 This group is co-led by Professors Alex Tonks and Richard Darley.

-Our translational pipeline is aimed at delivering new therapeutic approaches for the treatment of resistant disease in AML involving the identification (proteomics / genomics / metabolomics) and mechanistic evaluation (knock-in / knock-out) of novel abnormalities in this disease as well as the development of preclinical models for testing of targeted therapies.
+Our translational pipeline is aimed at delivering new therapeutic approaches for the treatment of resistant disease in AML involving the identification (proteomics / transcriptomics / metabolomics) and mechanistic evaluation (knock-in / knock-out) of novel abnormalities in this disease as well as the development of preclinical models for testing of targeted therapies.

 Clinical Development Group

-Dr Knapper is a clinical academic haematologist based at the University Hospital of Wales, Cardiff and is also a member of the Cardiff AML Target discovery and translation research group.
-Dr Knapper has coordinated ‘back to bench’ correlative pharmacodynamic studies of target agents within international clinical trials (mTOR and FLT3 inhibition in the AML15 and 17 studies, pharmacokinetics of arsenic in AML17).
+Professor Knapper is also a member of the Cardiff AML Target discovery and translation research group and is currently collaborating with the Cardiff Medicines Discovery Institute in developing KAT2A Protacs in AML.
+He has coordinated ‘back to bench’ correlative pharmacodynamic studies of target agents within international clinical trials (mTOR and FLT3 inhibition in the AML15 and 17 studies, pharmacokinetics of arsenic in AML17) and developed the monocyte-targeted histone deactylase inhibitor tefinostat in AML and chronic myelomonocytic leukaemia, leading to a Blood Cancer UK-funded phase 2 clinical trial in CMML for which he was chief investigator.

-Also see clinical trial activity in ‘projects’ tab.
+Also see clinical trial activity in projects’.

 AML Therapy Resistance Group